blakeNaccarato/gist-template/README.md

 - Add the year and your name to the `LICENSE`, e.g. `Copyright (c) 2023 Blake Naccarato`.
 This signals to others the conditions for using your code.
 - Commit and push changes to your Gist.
 See [this segment](https://www.youtube.com/watch?v=i_23KUAEtUM&t=76s) for doing this in VSCode ([brief outline](https://code.visualstudio.com/docs/introvideos/versioncontrol#_video-outline), [more detail](https://code.visualstudio.com/docs/sourcecontrol/overview)).

 Now you should be able to modify and run Python scripts in this Gist.
 Try adding some Python code to the `main()` function of `example.py`.
 Run your script from the terminal like e.g. `python example.py`, or by clicking the "play button" icon in the VSCode tab ribbon while `example.py` is open.
-See [⬇ usage and template features](#usage-and-template-features) with examples involving the code in `example.py`.
+See [⬇ using template features](#using-template-features) with examples involving the code in `example.py`.

 ## Customizing further and going beyond the Gist template